 The whole theme of the last decade or so (maybe more) has been about agility and techniques that enable agility.
 CI-CD, DevOps etc have become a critical feature of this, and yet I often see a lot of friction when it comes to deploying.
-There is some sort of magical aura around deployment which makes it something special, and this impacts how many of our teams work in each of delivering software.
+There is a magical aura around deployment which makes it something special, and this impacts how many of our teams work in each of delivering software.

 Why deploy fast